-31 pdated 4/31/20 Written 1/30/15 Comment summary: Will corrective action plans for non- compliant providers change 51 Comment- 1, 50, 15 from that which is currently used?
-Stakeholder State response: Until Hawaii Administrative Rules are changed to align with the My submission Choice My Way transition plan, the corrective action plans (CAP) for providers will Subimosion remain as they are currently.
+Written Comment- Stakeholder submission Written 1/30/15 1/30/15 Comment summary: Will corrective action plans for non- compliant providers change from that which is currently used?
+State response: Until Hawaii Administrative Rules are changed to align with the My Choice My Way transition plan, the corrective action plans (CAP) for providers will remain as they are currently.
 The provider specific transition plans for changes to comply with My Choice My Way will be in addition to or separate from their current CAPs.
 Impact on Transition plan: No change to plan.
-32 Written 1/30/15 Comment summary: What is the appeals and grievance processes for providers that Comment- disagree with a finding?
-Stakeholder State response: The State will develop these processes for addressing this question wit submission public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
+Comment summary: What is the appeals and grievance processes for providers that Comment- Stakeholder submission disagree with a finding?
+State response: The State will develop these processes for addressing this question with public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
 Impact on Transition plan: No change to plan.
-33 Written 1/30/15 Comment summary: Who is responsible for monitoring non- compliant settings and ar Comment- there timeframes and benchmarks in place for measuring level of compliance Stakeholder improvements?
-How will this information be made public? submission State response: The State will develop these processes for addressing this question wit public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
+33 Written Comment- Stakeholder submission 1/30/15 Comment summary: Who is responsible for monitoring non- compliant settings and are there timeframes and benchmarks in place for measuring level of compliance improvements?
+How will this information be made public?
+State response: The State will develop these processes for addressing this question with public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
 Updated State Response: 4/31/16 Please see Section 2: Remediation #6 and #7, provider monitoring.
 Impact on Transition plan: No change to plan.
 4/31/16 Updated plan.
 34 Public Forum 1/14/16 Comment summary: Who is going to be on the training team?
 Suggestions include Governor Ige, John Gismo, people to endure the importance of training activities.
-State response: The State will develop these processes for addressing this question wit public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
+State response: The State will develop these processes for addressing this question with public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
 Impact on Transition plan: No change to plan.
 35 Public Forum 1/14/16 Comment summary: Transportation/collaboration is one of the biggest needs on the islands and it's not always available.
 We need to improve transportation, such as have the State explore and look into better transportation.
 Find better solutions especially for Big Island because they lack many sources.
 State response: Collaborative partnerships will be established and strengthened to address transportation.
 Impact on Transition plan: No change to plan.
 36 Public Forum 1/14/16 Comment summary: On the website questions were not all answered will there be an update for the Q&A on the website?
 State response: The State has addressed questions and comments and has updated the My Choice My Way Public Comments section on the DHS/MQD website.
 Impact on Transition plan: No change to plan.